 Only 5 of the 7 notes have sharps or flats, this is why the piano does not feature black keys between each white key.
 Flats or sharps can be used interchangeably.
 For example A♯ is the same pitch as B♭.

-If we consider an A major chord, the notes that make up the chord are A, C♯, E
+If we consider an A major chord, the notes used are A, C♯, E.

-And while the notes themselves are clearly important, much the same as learning chord formulas it’s more effective to learn the intervals, than the notes themselves if you want to have the ability to construct chords.
+However, it’s more effective to learn the intervals than the notes themselves if you want to have the ability to construct chords.

 The intervals for all major chords are: The first, major third and perfect fifth.

-This same ‘formula’ can then be applied to all major chords.
-This means you only need to know the intervals of the major chord type rather than the individual notes for each chord.
+This means you only need to know the intervals of the major chord type rather than the individual notes.